sf-wdi-34/schedule/hw/week-04b.md

   * What problems is Angular aiming to address?
   * What terminology is unfamiliar?
   * What questions do you have entering into using Angular?

+1. Read ahead to notes for tomorrow: Angular Intro and Angular $http create and read.

 ### Thursday